bjmt/autobench/README.md

 ### Text results

-See [example-text.txt](inst/extdata/example-text.txt) for the output file, or [example-markdown.md](inst/extdata/example-markdown.md) for the markdown version.
+See [example-text.txt](inst/extdata/example-text.txt) for the output file, and [example-markdown.md](inst/extdata/example-markdown.md) for the markdown version.